lmckeown27/GuardtheLife/README.md

 ## 🚀 Tech Stack

 ### Frontend
-- **React Native** with TypeScript
+- **Expo** with React Native and TypeScript
-- Cross-platform mobile app for iOS and Android
+- Cross-platform mobile app for iOS, Android, and Web
+- EAS Build for cloud-based builds

 ### Backend
 - **Node.js** with TypeScript and Express